NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 Both Notion and Trello are free to start.
 Trello lets you create unlimited personal boards, with unlimited cards and lists.
 You're limited to 10mb per file attachment, which is not unreasonable.
 You can add simple automations and one power-up, which is essentially an add-on or integration with other providers.

-I've covered Notion's free trial before so I won't rehash it in detail here, but you're limited to 1,000 blocks of anything you want to create.
+I've covered Notion's free trial before so I won't rehash it in detail here, but you're now able to store an unlimited number of blocks and pages.

 #### Price Comparison

-Trello's business-class plans starts at $9.99/month, billed annually.
-If you opt for monthly billing, it's $12.50.
+Trello's pricing is unchanged from 2020.
+Business-class plans starts at $9.99/month billed annually or $12.50/month-to-month.

 Notion's personal plan starts at $5/month, or $48/year if you pay up-front.
-Notion is half the cost of Trello, and way more powerful
+Notion is half the cost of Trello, and way more powerful.

+**Winner**: Notion

 #### Creating A Trello Board In Notion